The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

-Recall that we only consider CQs with no existential quantification.
+Recall that we only consider full CQs, i.e., queries with no existential quantification.
 For counting this is an important restriction since~\citet{DBLP:journals/jcss/PichlerS13} show that even for acyclic CQs the problem is \sharpp-complete in the presence of even a single existentially quantified variable.
 This restriction also aligns our problem \cqcount with the popular problem of counting homomorphisms when viewing $q$ and $D$ as relational structures. \citet{DBLP:journals/jcss/PichlerS13} also establish the following upper bound.